Seoul – Nami Island

 For adventurers, you can take zip lining which you bring right to the Island!
 It cost 38,000KRW including admission visa.
 Fastest way to reach and you can enjoy the adrenaline rush.

-Upon reaching Nami Island wharf, notice the statue wearing red top right in the middle of the sea.
-It is one of the famous landmark.
+Upon reaching Nami Island wharf, notice the statue wearing red top right in the middle of the river.
+This is one of the famous landmark to look out for.
+Unfortunately, the river was covered with icy snow.

 Activities you can do there at Unchi garden aka Un-chi(Unicef+Child).
 Sky Bicycle, playground are some of the activities you can do.